 "For me, processed meats don't drive the meat industry, whole cuts do, and industrially raising cattle has one of the highest environmental impacts in agriculture," she says.

 Which is where the steaks come in.

-Glencross' project is to create a perfect, marbled T-bone with all of its intricate fibres—minus a cow being born, bred, or slaughtered.
+Glencross' project is to create a perfect, marbled T-bone with all of its intricate fibers—minus a cow being born, bred, or slaughtered.
 Unsurprisingly, the production process has thrown up more problems than your average beef patty would.

 Croissants demolished and white coats on, we head into the lab.

-"When you grow processed meat, it doesn't have much structure, so you can grow muscle fibres, whack them together, and add kind of whatever you want to it, within the law of course," explains Glencross, as she moves across the room and opens a fridge.
+"When you grow processed meat, it doesn't have much structure, so you can grow muscle fibers, whack them together, and add kind of whatever you want to it, within the law of course," explains Glencross, as she moves across the room and opens a fridge.

 Glencross continues: "With whole cuts, there is a structure to the meat.
-But when you grow a tissue bigger than about 200 microns—that's really small, about 0.2 millimetres—the innermost cells start to die.
+But when you grow a tissue bigger than about 200 microns—that's really small, about 0.2 millimeters—the innermost cells start to die.
 Generally, oxygen is the limiting factor as it can't diffuse further than about 100 to 200 microns before it gets used up, so these cells get narcotic and die.
 You just get dead tissue in the middle."

 Glencross holds out the contents of foil package and says: "I don't really know why I keep this."